Committee selected to investigate recent violence in Blue Nile state

 Blue Nile conflict

-Last week, the UN Office for the Coordination of Humanitarian Affairs (OCHA) explained that unconfirmed reports indicate that over 31,000 people have been displaced after intercommunal violence in Blue Nile State and are currently seeking shelter in Blue Nile state, Sennar, El Gezira, and White Nile state.
+Last week, the UN Office for the Coordination of Humanitarian Affairs (OCHA) in Sudan explained that unconfirmed reports indicate that over 31,000 people have been displaced after intercommunal violence in Blue Nile State and are currently seeking shelter in Blue Nile state, Sennar, El Gezira, and White Nile state.

 Last week, activists warned of the impending health crisis displaced people in Ed Damazin will face if humanitarian organisations don’t intervene soon.